Trixie (My Little Pony)

-The Great and Powerful Trixie (officially called Trixie Lulamoon (Note: The name "Trixie Lulamoon" is used for the human counterpart in the end credits of My Little Pony Equestria Girls: Rainbow Rocks.)) is a fictional character who appears in the fourth incarnation of Hasbro's My Little Pony toyline and media franchise, beginning with My Little Pony: Friendship Is Magic (2010–2019).
+Trixie Lulamoon, (Note: The name "Trixie Lulamoon" is used for the human counterpart in the end credits of My Little Pony Equestria Girls: Rainbow Rocks.) self-styled "the Great and Powerful Trixie", is a fictional character who appears in the fourth incarnation of Hasbro's My Little Pony toyline and media franchise, beginning with My Little Pony: Friendship Is Magic (2010–2019).
 She is voiced by Kathleen Barr.

 Trixie is depicted as a boastful and showboating anthropomorphic unicorn magician who travels throughout Equestria performing magic shows.
 Initially introduced as an antagonist, her character evolved over the series to become an ally and eventually a close friend of Starlight Glimmer.
 She is often seen wearing a large purple hat and cloak.
 Her cutie mark depicts a wand and a moon.